arielf/clean-push/README.md

 - You wanted to reuse a branch, but there was too much legacy in its commits so you had to start a new one
 - You resorted to `git diff origin/master` + clean branch + `git apply` but found the multi-step process too complex/involved

-### If you answered "yes" to any of the above, `clean-push` may be just the script you always wanted to improve your git workflow.
+### Did you answer "yes" to any of the above?

+`clean-push` may be just the script you always wanted to improve your git workflow.

 `clean-push` implements the following: